idena-network/idena-docs/docs/wp/technology.md

 | 5845+        | 21                                  |
 | 16203+       | 28                                  |

+* 13 days for Sunday, Monday, or Tuesday and 15 days for Wednesday, Thursday, or Friday

 The validation time of 15:00 UTC covers most countries when most people are awake.
 These are the local times for some of the world's cities (as of June 1, 2019):

 - San Francisco, USA 8:00